-- A job description is drawn up in conjunction with the relevant Head of Department, College Director and/or Programme Manager as this ensures programme needs are met - The position is advertised internally on the Institute web-site and externally on other recruitment websites - Candidates are screened and selected based on the suitability of their qualifications, experience and other pertinent information to fulfil the position required - A full record of all candidates, who applied for the position, is retained together with details of the screening process used - First round interviews are held by the HR department with a full record of the interview recorded and retained on the candidate's file - Second round interviews are held by the relevant Programme Manager/ Head of Department, and / or College Director.
-The HR department is informed of the successful candidate once the second round of interviews have been concluded and a successful candidate chosen
+- A job description is drawn up in conjunction with the relevant Programme Manager, Head of Academic Operations and College Director this ensures programme needs are met - The position is advertised internally on the Institute website and externally on other recruitment websites - Candidates are screened and selected based on the suitability of their qualifications, experience, and other pertinent information to fulfil the position required - A full record of all candidates who apply for the position, is retained together with details of the screening process used - First round interviews are held by the HR department with a full record of the interview recorded and retained on the candidate's file - Second round interviews are held by the relevant Programme Manager, and / or College Director or Academic Manager.
+The HR department is informed of the successful candidate once the second round of interviews have been concluded and a successful candidate chosen - A specific interview form is used with standard questions and competency requirements details - Successful candidates are contacted by email with a job offer confirming the position, salary, contract terms etc. A formal letter of offer follows - Unsuccessful candidates are notified in writing and asked if they wish to stay on file for future positions - A contract for services is then forwarded to the candidate once they have sent back their acceptance of the role, with a relevant probationary period outlined

-- A specific interview form is used with standard questions and competency requirements details - Successful candidates are contacted by email with a job offer confirming the position, salary, contract terms etc. A formal letter of offer follows - Unsuccessful candidates are notified in writing and asked if they wish to stay on file for future positions - A contract for services is then forwarded to the candidate once they have sent back their acceptance of the role, with a relevant probationary period outlined - All records pertaining to recruitment are retained by HR. - Section QA300's pertains to all the HR policies of the Institute.
+- All records pertaining to recruitment are retained by HR - Section QA300's pertains to all the HR policies of the Institute